Setup and administration for Excel

 If you need to sign in to Azure AD as a guest user, select Advanced and specify your Azure AD tenant:

-Sign in with an Azure AD admin account, then review and consent to the permission request on behalf of your organization, and select Accept.
+Sign in with an Azure AD admin account, review and consent to the permission request on behalf of your organization, and select Accept.

 The Microsoft Power Query for Excel application has now been registered in Azure AD.
 To test that the connection is working, select Connect.